jillibus/Movies-ETL/README.md

 ```
 Just that bit of sitting down and going through each data set, helped slow down the process into steps for me to know how to go forward.

-Later on loading the data into the database, was easy for me, as I am a DBA, but the comparison of the number of rows in the DataFrames vs the tables, to me, was vital to know if your process was successful.

 Jill Hughes